aloysiustanrs/all-crypto/README.md

-I created this website on April 2022 in order to learn how to do web scraping of data and display it in an informative and interesting way.
+I created this website on April 2022 using React in order to learn how to do web scraping of data and display it in an informative and interesting way.

 Using the Coingecko and GNews API, I was able to create a cryptocurrency website which display the latest and realtime information on the crypto markets.